 Daniel Johnson is an author, journalist, and founding editor of Standpoint, a monthly British cultural and political magazine.
 He has been an editorial writer for both The Times (UK) and the Telegraph, as well as literary editor and associate editor for The Times.
 He was also a contributing editor to The New York Sun and a contributor to The Times Literary Supplement, The Literary Review, Prospect, Commentary, The New Criterion, The American Spectator and The Weekly Standard.

-Elliot Kaufman is a Robert L. Bartley fellow at The Wall Street Journal’s editorial page.
-At the conclusion of his Bartley fellowship, Elliot will continue at the WSJ as the inaugural Joseph Rago Memorial Fellow.
-In addition to the Journal, his writing has appeared online for National Review and the Claremont Review of Books, and in print for Stanford Magazine and Commentary, for which he has written book reviews and a cover story.
-Elliot has previously worked as an intern for National Review, the Stanford alumni magazine and the Stanford Men’s Basketball Team, and is a graduate of several Tikvah Fund fellowships, the Hertog Foundation’s political studies program, and Stanford University.
+Elliot Kaufman is the inaugural Joseph Rago Memorial Fellow at The Wall Street Journal Editorial Page.
+In addition to the Journal, his writing has appeared online for National Review, and in print for Commentary, for which he wrote a cover story on campus intersectionality and the Jews.
+Elliot has previously worked for National Review, the Stanford alumni magazine and the Stanford Men’s Basketball Team, and is a graduate of several Tikvah Fund fellowships, the Hertog Foundation’s political studies program, and Stanford University.
 Elliot hails from Toronto, Canada.

 Following a twenty-five year career teaching at Tel-Aviv University, where he directed the Moshe Dayan Center for Middle Eastern and African Studies, Martin Kramer was the founding president of Shalem College in Jerusalem, Israel’s first liberal arts college, where he continues to teach the modern history of the Middle East.
 Professor Kramer is also the Koret visiting fellow at The Washington Institute for Near East Policy.
 The author of many essays and articles in Commentary, Mosaic, The Wall Street Journal, Foreign Affairs, and elsewhere, Professor Kramer is the author of ten books, most recently The War on Error: Israel, Islam, and the Middle East.